lmononen/measures-of-rationality-toolbox/README.md

           values_vec(3*j + 2): Inverse Varian's index of degree power_vec(j) with symmetric utility
           values_vec(3*j + 3): Normalized minimum cost index of degree power_vec(j) with symmetric utility

-### Statistical Significance
+## Percentile Score <a name="percentile-score-usage"></a>

-The function `statistical_significance` compares the measure of rationality from the data to the measure of rationality of choosing uniformly randomly on the budget line.
-This gives the probability that the data has a lower or higher measure of rationality than choosing randomly.
-This provides a statistical test for the significance of rationality violations following Mononen (2023).
+The function `percentile_score` compares the measure of rationality from the data to the measure of rationality of choosing uniformly randomly on the budget line.
+This gives the probability that the data has a strictly or weakly higher measure of rationality than choosing randomly.
+This provides a predictive power adjustment for the measures of rationality following Dean and Martin (2016).

-    [prob_more_rational_than_random, prob_less_rational_than_random, prob_random_satisfies_garp]
+    [prob_strictly_less_rational_than_random, prob_weakly_less_rational_than_random, prob_random_satisfies_garp]
-	= statistical_significance(P, Q, power_vec, sample_size)
+	= percentile_score(P, Q, power_vec, sample_size)
       Input:
         P: A matrix of prices where the rows index goods and the columns index time periods.